podaboutlist/santa/.github/ISSUE_TEMPLATE/bug-report.md

+---
+name: Bug Report
+about: Report an issue with the Bot or its related functionality
+title: ''
+labels: bug
+assignees: ''

+---

 <!--
     Hello!
 Thank you notifying us of an issue.
 Please fill out the sections below, making sure to follow the instructions you see in these